 A Bigger Problem than Just BPA

-Now, new studies claim that 80 percent-plus of Americans have detectable levels of BPS in their urine.
+Now, new studies claim that 80 percent or more of Americans have detectable levels of BPS in their urine.
 For instance, a 2013 report by The University of Texas Medical Branch at Galveston said that less than one part per trillion of BPS (that’s pretty small) can disrupt your cells’ normal functions.
-This can lead to metabolic disorders like diabetes, asthma, birth defects, cancer and obesity.
+This can lead to metabolic disorders like diabetes, asthma, birth defects, cancer, and obesity.

 And similar results have been uncovered by other researchers.
 “Certain BPA derivatives are being considered as alternatives to BPA.
 However, certain of these related products display adverse effects that are similar to those of BPA,” according to a report in the Reviews of Environmental Contamination and Toxicology.

 The issue appears to be widespread.
-Shockingly, a study that looked at 455 “BPA-Free” plastic products bought at Walmart, Whole Foods, Target, Trader Joe’s, Abertsons, Randalls and H-E-B, had traces of estrogenic activity, or EA.
+Shockingly, a study that looked at 455 “BPA-Free” plastic products bought at Walmart, Whole Foods, Target, Trader Joe’s, Albertsons, Randalls, and H-E-B, had traces of estrogenic activity, or EA.

 The 2011 study, which was reported in the journal, Environmental Health Perspectives, was looking specifically to see if products labeled as “BPA-Free” contained chemicals having estrogenic activity.
 EA has been tied to many serious health concerns at particularly low “nonmolar” levels.
 This study stated: